4di11qba1/WindowsWeb/README.md

 # WindowsWeb
  Windows Desktop developed in HTML, CSS, BootStrap and JavaScript.
+I was refreshing my HTML, CSS and JavaScipt skills in this project.
+Hope you like it and feel free to suggest and improve my code.

 ![Image](./Screenshots/Screenshot%20(1).png)